gopala-kr/Quantum-Dots/10-Space-2.0/README.md

          - Voyager 1 : September 5, 1977 | 42 years, 11 months, 8 days elapsed
            - At a distance of 149.39 AU (22.3 billion km; 13.9 billion mi) from Earth as of July 26, 2020.
            - It is the most distant man-made object from Earth.
-         - [Voyager 2](https://twitter.com/NSFVoyager2) : August 20, 1977 | 42 years, 11 months, 23 days, 20 hours, 49 minutes elapsed
+         - [Voyager 2](https://twitter.com/NSFVoyager2) : August 20, 1977 | 42 years, 11 months, 23 days elapsed
            - 17 hrs 10 mins 51 secs of light-travel time from Earth (2020:227:000000:2L)
          - New Horizons : January 19, 2006 | Elapsed: 14 years, 6 months, 25 days
-           - As of March 2019, New Horizons was about 4.1 billion miles (6.6 billion kilometers) from Earth, operating normally.
+           - As of March 2019, New Horizons was about 4.1 billion miles (6.6 billion kilometers) from Earth.
-           - speeding deeper into the Kuiper Belt at nearly 33,000 miles (53,000 kilometers) per hour.
+           - Speeding deeper into the Kuiper Belt at nearly 33,000 miles (53,000 kilometers) per hour.
        - Future Missions
          - CNSA
            - IHP-1